$p$-adic Hodge theory in rigid analytic families: Introduction

 \subsection{Background}

-In this article, we study rigid analytic families of representations of $\Gal_K$, where $K$ is a finite extension of $\Q_p$.
-More precisely, we consider vector bundles $\mathcal{V}$ over a rigid analytic space $X$ over $E$ equipped with a continuous $\mathscr{O}_X$-linear action of $\Gal_K$, where $E$ is a finite extension of $\Q_p$.
-Thus, if we specialize $\mathcal{V}$ at any closed point of $X$, we get a representation of $\Gal_K$ on a finite-dimensional $\Q_p$-vector space.
+In this article, we study rigid analytic families of representations of $\Gal_K$, where $K$ is a finite extension of $\Q_p$ and $\Gal_K:=\Gal(\overline{K}/K)$ is its absolute Galois group.
+More precisely, we consider vector bundles $\mathscr{V}$ over a rigid analytic space $X$ over $\Q_p$ equipped with a continuous $\mathscr{O}_X$-linear action of $\Gal_K$.
+Thus, if we specialize $\mathscr{V}$ at any closed point of $X$, we get a representation of $\Gal_K$ on a finite-dimensional $\Q_p$-vector space.
 Families of Galois representations arise, for example, on the generic fibers of Galois deformation rings, as in~\cite{kisin}.
 Such families of Galois representations also arise from families of $p$-adic modular forms.

 The study of $p$-adic representations of $p$-adic Galois groups is quite technical, so we put off precise definitions to the body of this paper and give an overview here.
 Given a finite-dimensional $\Q_p$-vector space $V$ equipped with a continuous $\Q_p$-linear action of $\Gal_K$, one can capture the information of $V$ in terms of a semilinear Frobenius $\varphi$ and a semilinear action of a one-dimensional $p$-adic Lie group, at the expense of making the coefficients more complicated.
-More precisely, work of Fontaine and many others defines equivalences of categories between the category $\Rep_{E}(\Gal_K)$ of finite-dimensional $E$-linear representations of $\Gal_K$, where $E$ is some $\Q_p$-algebra, and various kinds of \'etale $(\varphi,\Gamma)$-modules (see e.g. \cite{wintenberger}, \cite{cc}).
+More precisely, work of Fontaine and many others defines equivalences of categories between the category $\Rep_{E}(\Gal_K)$ of finite-dimensional $E$-linear representations of $\Gal_K$, where $E$ is some finite-dimensional $\Q_p$-algebra, and various kinds of \'etale $(\varphi,\Gamma)$-modules (see e.g. \cite{wintenberger}, \cite{cc}).